VinceZK/authorization/README.md

 ```

 ## Example
-You can find more details on the *example* folder, and run the tests by typing following bash:
+You can find more details in the *example* folder, and run the tests by typing following bash:
  ```bash
     $ npm run test
  ```